How to Package Your Expertise Into Offers That Sell

 You're selling hours of thinking instead of packaged solutions.
 Clients ask "How long will this take?" instead of "What will this solve?" because you've framed the value as time, not transformation.

-Cost: When you sell time, clients evaluate you on efficiency.
+The cost: When you sell time, clients evaluate you on efficiency.
 When you sell outcomes, they evaluate you on results.
 One of these puts you in competition with every freelancer; the other makes you irreplaceable.

-Fix: Package your expertise into offers that promise outcomes, not hours.
+The fix: Package your expertise into offers that promise outcomes, not hours.

 The "It Depends" Trap